Why Image Optimization Is Important

 Optimizilla displays an excellent image quality with the lowest file size possible.
 This tool enables you to compress your JPEG and PNG photos.
 Its cool slider shows the before and after versions which helps you to compare the quality and size before delivering.

 When it comes to SEO image, using the appropriate keywords to rank your webpage up on the search engine becomes a priority.
 Here you’ll find best image optimization tips in 2019:

 Name your images

 When you choose a photo to display, it gets a name like “IMG_01” from the camera.
-You must replace with the title by a keyword-rich one to help the search engines to understand your image and promote your SEO value.
+You must replace it with the title by a keyword-rich one to help the search engines to understand your image and promote your SEO value.